srhtakeba/github.io/README.md

 Using the above class names, your text will be left-aligned on all screens with widths smaller than 768px, but centered on all screens above that.

 Your default styling, aka the styling that applies to extra small (xs) screens, should have no breakpoint.
 In this case `text-left`.
 For greater screen sizes that require different styling, add the appropriate breakpoints.
-The styling you provide for a breakpoint will apply for all screen sizes greater than that breakpoint — until/unless it reaches a greater breakpoint where you've different styling.
+The styling you provide for a breakpoint will apply for all screen sizes greater than that breakpoint — until/unless it reaches a greater breakpoint where you've applied different styling.

 You can change styling at every breakpoint, if you want.
 For example: